Houlihan Lokey

-Houlihan Lokey, Inc., is an American multinational independent investment bank and financial services company.
+Houlihan Lokey, Inc. is an American multinational independent investment bank and financial services company.
 Houlihan Lokey was founded in 1972 and is headquartered at Constellation Place in Century City, Los Angeles, California.
 The firm advises large public and closely held companies as well as institutions and governments.
-Its main service lines include mergers and acquisitions, capital markets, restructuring and distressed M&A, fairness opinions, and financial and valuation advisory.
-As of January 2023, Houlihan Lokey employs more than 2,500 employees worldwide.
+Its main service lines include mergers and acquisitions, capital solutions, restructuring and distressed M&A, fairness opinions, and financial and valuation advisory.
+As of July 2025, Houlihan Lokey employs more than 2,600 employees worldwide.

 History

 1970s

-Houlihan Lokey, previously known as Houlihan Lokey Howard & Zukin, was co-founded in Los Angeles in 1972 by Richard Houlihanand O. Kit Lokey, both of whom left PricewaterhouseCoopers to start the company.
+Houlihan Lokey, previously known as Houlihan Lokey Howard & Zukin, was co-founded in Los Angeles in 1972 by Richard Houlihan and O. Kit Lokey, both of whom left PricewaterhouseCoopers to start the company.
 Co-founders Robert "Bob" F. Howard joined the company in 1974, followed by James H. Zukin in 1976.
 The company started as a provider of general business advisory services to privately held companies.

 The 1974 passage of the Employee Retirement Income Security Act launched the firm’s valuation business by creating demand for independent valuations of private businesses, particularly those that had formed employee stock ownership programs.